ponylang/pony-tutorial/capabilities/reference-capabilities.md

+# Reference Capabilities

 So if the object _is_ the capability, what controls what we can do with the object?
 How do we express our _access rights_ on that object?

 In Pony, we do it with _reference capabilities_.

-# Rights are part of a capability
+## Rights are part of a capability

 If you open a file in UNIX, and get a file descriptor back, that file descriptor is token that designates an object - but it isn't a capability.
 To